Azure/terraform/provider/CONTRIBUTE.md

 ### Acceptance tests

-Acceptance tests are test that will run live on your Azure subscription to validate that your data source or resource is working well.
-Each data source should have its acceptance tests and each resource should have its acceptance test.
+Acceptance tests are tests that will run live on your Azure subscription to validate that your resource/data source is working as expected.
+Each resource/data source should have its own set of acceptance tests that will run independently of each other.

-Tests are definied in the `test` directory, aside with data sources and resources.
-The file name is the same than the one for the data source or resource, with the `_test` suffix.
+All tests for a given resource/data source are located in the `test` folder which is a sub folder of the service folder.
+The file name for the tests will be exactly the same as the resource/data source with the addition of the `_test.go` suffix.
+For example, if you created a data source for `batch account`, the data source file would be named **batch_account_data_source.go** and the test file would have the name **batch_account_data_source_test.go**.

 You can find examples of tests for Azure Batch Account data source [here](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/azurerm/internal/services/batch/batch_account_data_source_test.go) and Azure Batch Account resource [here](https://github.com/terraform-providers/terraform-provider-azurerm/blob/master/azurerm/internal/services/batch/batch_account_resource_test.go).

-Please refer to the above section to learn on to run the acceptance tests on your laptop.
+Please refer to the above section to learn how to run the acceptance tests on your computer.